top of page

 To learn more about what to expect at a traditional Moroccan hammam, check out my detailed article here.

-If you’re not ready to get naked with strangers (Moroccan hammams are single-sex), opt for a private hammam experience for just you and your loved ones, including a soothing massage.
-It provides a luxurious twist on this centuries-old cleansing ritual, although I can’t recommend the real deal highly enough!
+If you’re not ready to get naked with strangers (Moroccan hammams are single-sex), you can opt for a private hammam experience for just you and your loved ones.
+This includes a scrub by one of the hammam's therapists and is a luxurious twist on this centuries-old cleansing ritual.

-black and white photo of a mosque in Agadir
+A black and white photo of the Mohamed V Mosque in Agadir

 Top tours in Agadir

-For more inspiration, check out my article detailing 9 of the Best Tours in Agadir.
+For more inspiration, check out my article detailing some of the best tours in Agadir.

 How to get to Agadir